wanzhaohong/graphical_password_crafting_system/README.md

 # graphical_password_crafting_system

 HOW TO PROPERLY USE THIS SOFTWARE.
-NEEDS PYTHON INSTALLED TO WORK: python.org/downloads/ AFTER INSTALATION, ADD PYTHON TO GLOBAL VARIABLES ON COMPUTER.
+/NEEDS PYTHON INSTALLED TO WORK: python.org/downloads/ /AFTER INSTALATION, ADD PYTHON TO GLOBAL VARIABLES ON COMPUTER.
-ATTENTION: TO RUN THIS PROGRAM, YOU HAVE TO USE PYTHON2
+/ATTENTION: TO RUN THIS PROGRAM, YOU HAVE TO USE PYTHON2

-When the program is done, the data will be save into the database(mydb.db).
+/When the program is done, the data will be save into the database(mydb.db).

-BEFORE USE:
+/BEFORE USE:
-User must enter the following into a CMD prompt:
+/User must enter the following into a CMD prompt:

-python -m pip install datetime python -m pip install Tkinter pip install sqlite3
+/python -m pip install datetime
+/python -m pip install Tkinter
+/pip install sqlite3

 Allow for the installation to complete, then the program is ready to run.